nextflow-io/website/content/blog/2014/nextflow-meets-docker.md

 output declarations.

-By integrating Docker with Nextflow, every pipeline process can be executed independently in its own container, this guarantee that each of them run in a predictable manner without worrying about the configuration of the target execution platform.
-Moreover the minimal overhead added by Docker allow us to spawn multiple containers executions in a parallel manner with a negligible performance loss when compared to a platform *native* execution.
+By integrating Docker with Nextflow, every pipeline process can be executed independently in its own container, this guarantees that each of them run in a predictable manner without worrying about the configuration of the target execution platform.
+Moreover the minimal overhead added by Docker allows us to spawn multiple container executions in a parallel manner with a negligible performance loss when compared to a platform *native* execution.